Who is Professional Finance Company?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing PFC collection accounts.
+Lexington Law specializes in disputing Professional Finance Company collection accounts.
 They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.